g-apparence/g-apparence/README.md

         <h2>Apparence</h2>
         <div style="width:100%; border:0.1rem #fafafa solid;"></div>
         Apparence is a studio dedicated to create top class applications.
-        From UX/UI design, to development and product management, we offers everything you need to create a mobile application.<br><br>
+        From UX/UI design, to development and product management, we offers everything you need to create a mobile application.<br>
-        We are Flutter experts.
+        We are Flutter experts.<br><br>
         <a style="display:block; margin-top:16px" href="https://apparence.io">Check more</a>
     </div>
     <div style="width: 16px"></div>